levante-framework/levante-dashboard/README.md

 This project is a fork of ROAR, with additional support for the Levante environment.

-## NPM Scripts for ROAR
+## NPM Scripts for Levante Dashboard

-The `npm run dev` and `npm run build` scripts have variants that define which data source the dashboard will use.
-Scripts ending in `:live` will use production data, while scripts ending in `:sandbox` will use development data:

 - `npm run dev` starts a development server using sandbox data.
 - `npm run dev:live` starts a development server using live data.